Lord-Lava/YogaApp-Android/app/README.md

 - Thus, if the appetize link doesn't work, try using this google drive [link](https://drive.google.com/drive/folders/1pXqYDPhowaVMHW5A4Ye_IKv2csD9d12p?usp=sharing) to get the debug APK of the app which can be installed on any android device.
 ## My Learnings

-- Learnt to build a highly scalabe android application using the Clean architecture with MVVM and dependency injection.
+- Learnt to build a highly scalable android application using the Clean architecture with MVVM and dependency injection.
-- Learnt to apply SOLID principles in praticality.
+- Learnt to apply SOLID principles in practicality.
 ## Authors

 - [@Lord-Lava](https://github.com/Lord-Lava/)